Daniel Layus

-Daniel Robin Layus (born September 10, 1983) is an American musician.
-He was the vocalist, pianist, and primary lyricist for the band Augustana and performs solo both under his own name as well as Augustana.
+Daniel Robin Layus (born September 10, 1984) is an American musician.
+He is the lead vocalist, guitarist, pianist and primary lyricist for the band Augustana.
 On October 21, 2016, he debuted his first solo work, an album titled Dangerous Things.

 Early life

 Layus was born in Southern California.
 In 2002 at Greenville College in Illinois, Dan Layus brought friends Josiah Rosen, Kyle Baker, and Simeon Lohrmann together to write and create music.

 Career

 Augustana (2002–2005)

 Augustana began by re-recording the song "More than a Love Song", a song which Dan had written for his high school girlfriend while living in California.
 In 2003, when Layus was 19, Augustana released their debut album, Midwest Skies and Sleepless Mondays.
 Later that year, the band recorded and released 25 copies of the Mayfield EP.

 Dan Layus decided to move back to Southern California with bandmate Josiah Rosen, where they eventually found their drummer, Justin South.
 The band joined numerous tours with artists such as Switchfoot, Maroon 5, The Fray, Counting Crows, Dashboard Confessional, O.A.R., Snow Patrol, The Damnwells, Goo Goo Dolls, Acceptance, Cartel, and OneRepublic, as well as having their own headlining tours.

 The band released the EP, All the Stars and Boulevards, on September 6, 2005 Josiah Rosen left the band soon after.
 He was replaced by Chris Sachtleben, while keyboardist Dan Lamoureux was added (and later replaced by John Vincent).